A Generalized Sinkhorn Algorithm for Mean-Field Schr\"odinger Bridge: Introduction

-In the probability literature, \cite{backhoff2020mean} established the large deviation principle for the MFSB problem \eqref{MFSB_problem} under the stated assumptions \ref{A1}-\ref{A3} and proved the existence of solutions.
-That work does not address numerical solutions.
-In the control literature, \cite{chen2023density} proposed to numerically solve \eqref{MFSB_problem} by first transforming the dynamic problem to the static large deviations problem, then solving the discrete version of the same as a non-standard multi-marginal SB.
-The reformulated problem therein remains nonconvex, and \cite{chen2023density} solved it using a proximal gradient algorithm that is guaranteed to converge locally at a sublinear rate.
+Backhoff et al. \cite{backhoff2020mean} studied the MFSB problem from a large-deviation perspective and proved existence of solutions under the stated assumptions \ref{A1}-\ref{A3}.
+They also showed that the large-deviation formalism is equivalent to the dynamic formulation given in \eqref{MFSB_problem}.
+However, their work did not address numerical solutions.
+Chen \cite{chen2023density} considered the static large-deviation problem equivalent to \eqref{MFSB_problem} and proposed to solve its discrete version as a non-standard multi-marginal SB.
+The reformulated problem in \cite{chen2023density} remains nonconvex and is solved using a proximal gradient algorithm that is guaranteed to converge locally at a sublinear rate.

-\textbf{Motivation.} By suitably modeling or interpreting the interaction potential $W$, problem \eqref{MFSB_problem} has natural applications in steering multi-agent populations as in crowd dynamics \cite{colombo2012nonlocal}, population biology \cite{topaz2006nonlocal,zhang2025deciphering}, and in swarm robotics \cite{elamvazhuthi2020mean}.
+\textbf{Motivation.} Problem \eqref{MFSB_problem} has natural applications in steering multi-agent populations as in crowd dynamics \cite{colombo2012nonlocal}, population biology \cite{topaz2006nonlocal,zhang2025deciphering}, and in swarm robotics \cite{elamvazhuthi2020mean}.
 For instance, $W$ may model limited communication or information sharing due to trust, privacy, or power constraints.